 7. Get to know the area

-If you can, visit your university town or city to familiarise yourself with your new surroundings.
+If possible, visit your university town or city to familiarise yourself with your new surroundings before you move.

 To save money and time on making multiple trips, especially if your chosen university is far from home, it's a good idea to have a look around while you're visiting for an open day.
 Even a virtual tour experience can give you some sense of what to expect.

-Once you've moved, use your spare time before the start of term to locate your nearest train station, local shops and GP surgery, as well as your campus library, students' union and lecture buildings.
+Once you've moved, use your spare time before the start of term to locate your nearest:

-This is a great opportunity to get to know your housemates by arranging to make these trips together, as they'll need to know where these things are too.
+This is a great opportunity to get to know your housemates by arranging to make these trips together.
+They'll need to know where these things are as well.
 The task will feel less daunting if you're not going alone.

 8. Learn to cook